mia-platform/documentation/docs/microfrontend-composer/overview.md

 Whether you're in the business of constructing internal tools, unique dashboards, or intricate UIs, Mia-Platform Microfrontend Composer is your canvas, and your imagination is the limit.

-### Backoffice Applications
+### Microfrontend Composer Applications

-In many businesses, backoffice applications play a pivotal role in ensuring smooth operations.
+In many businesses, microfrontend composer applications play a pivotal role in ensuring smooth operations.
 These applications handle the internal processes and tasks that aren't seen by the customers but are vital for the organization's functioning.
 Mia-Platform Microfrontend Composer offers an optimal environment to create and manage these critical applications with precision and ease.

 ### Micro-Frontends & iFrame Integration